 How to Start an Online Broker Account

-Now that you’ve picked out a broker, you’re probably wondering what steps you need to take to actually open an account.
+After choosing a broker, you’re probably wondering what steps you need to take to actually open an account.
 Check out the minimum opening deposits required, which I listed in the previous section.
 Note that buying into a mutual fund is usually more prohibitive than actually opening your broker account.
 Many mutual funds require you to have an opening investment of $1,000 to $2,500.
-Stocks and ETF’s don’t have these requirements.
+Stocks and ETFs don’t have these requirements.

-Once you have that sorted out, the steps are generally as follows:
+Once you have that sorted out, the steps to start an online investing account are generally as follows:

 - Create a login and password.

 - Choose the type of account you want.
-For most of you, it will be an individual investment account (non-retirement), a traditional IRA, or a Roth IRA.
+For most of you, it will be a standard individual investment account (non-retirement), Traditional IRA, SEP IRA, SIMPLE IRA, Solo 401K, or a Roth IRA.
 You’ll then be asked whether this is a cash or margin account.
 Since trading on margin is risky, you’ll want to select ‘cash’ 99.99% of the time.

-- You’ll then have to fill out a ton of personal information about yourself including marital and income status, your social security, previous investing history, etc. This information is required by federal law when you start a new broker account, so everyone has to do it, despite how invasive it may seem.
+- You’ll then have to fill out personal information about yourself including marital and income status, your Social Security number, previous investing history, etc. This information is required by federal law when you start a new broker account, so everyone has to do it, despite how invasive it may seem.

 - You’ll have to fund your account.
 Most online brokers allow you to do this in a few different ways: via ACH withdrawal from a bank account (usually free to do), via a wire transfer (your bank usually charges for this), via a transfer from another broker, or via check.
 Note that most, if not all, brokers accept cash or other form of payment.